 Is There a Difference Between SATA 2 and SATA 3 Cables?

-No, as far as the cables are concerned, there is no such thing as SATA 2 cable or SATA 3 cables.
-The cables on both SATA version can be used interchangeably.
+No, as far as the cables are concerned, there is no such thing as SATA 2 or SATA 3 cables.
+The cables on both SATA versions can be used interchangeably.

 However, as far as the interface version itself goes, there is a whole world of difference between the two.

-SATA 2 has transfer speed of 3 Gbps where as the SATA 3 has transfer speeds of 6 Gbps.
+SATA 2 has a transfer speed of 3 Gbps, whereas SATA 3 has a transfer speed of 6 Gbps.
 Meaning a SATA SSD used with SATA 2 interface will perform at half the speed as it would on SATA 3.

 Again, the cable does not matter!

 Also Read: Can You Use a Laptop Hard Drive on a Desktop?

 SATA cables connect to dedicated SATA ports located on your motherboard.
 Each motherboard comes with multiple SATA ports.
 The average number of ports you can find on your motherboard is 4.

 Also, different SATA ports on your motherboard may conform to different SATA versions.
 For instance, in the motherboard above, the white SATA ports conform to version 3.0, whereas the blue ones conform to version 2.0.

 How Do You Install SATA Cables?